 Violin / Concertmaster

-Heather graduated cum laude from Yale University with a Bachelor of Science in chemistry, with distinction.
+Ms. Wittels graduated cum laude from Yale University with a Bachelor of Science in chemistry, with distinction.
 Subsequently she earned a Masters in Music and Graduate Diploma in violin performance in the studio of Malcolm Lowe at the New England Conservatory, as beneficiary of the 2007 Tourjée Alumni Award for graduate study.
-She was a three-time Tanglewood Music Center Fellow and performed at other summer festivals including Spoleto USA, Pacific Music Festival, Banff, and Domaine Forget.
-She was a fellow of the New World Symphony in Miami, FL for one season before joining the Chicago Lyric Opera Orchestra.
-A native of Brookline, MA, Heather began the violin at age three.
+Ms. Wittels was a Fellow of the New World Symphony in Miami Beach, Florida and a three time Tanglewood Music Center Fellow.
+She made her solo debut in June 2001, performing the Khachaturian Violin Concerto with the NEC Youth Philharmonic Orchestra in Jordan Hall, Boston.
+The Boston Globe said she made a “dazzling impression”.
+In 2009, she gave the American premiere of the violin concerto Bulls of Bashan by Gavin Bryars at the Spoleto Festival USA, for which Strad Magazine praised her “pure, singing tone”.
+A native of Brookline, MA, Ms. Wittels began the violin at age three.